 b Detroit and New Jersey are no longer in the SEER Program, but are included in the current data release.

 c Wisconsin joined the SEER Program in 2018 as a research support registry only; not under contract to submit data.

 For the numbers and percentage of individuals in each grouping, see Number of Persons by Race and Hispanic Ethnicity for SEER Participants.

 Databases with Varying Registry/Year Groupings

-In databases through the 1975-2016 SEER Research Data, SEER research databases that do not require population data (e.g., for calculating frequencies and survival) are available with varying registries and years of data.
+In databases through the 1975-2016 SEER Research Data, SEER research databases that do not require population data (e.g., for calculating frequencies and survival) were available with varying registries and years of data.
 In these databases,

 - SEER 9 registries contribute cases diagnosed from 1975 through the current data year.

 - Los Angeles, San Jose-Monterey, Rural Georgia and the Alaska Native Tumor Registry contribute cases from the period 1992 through the current data year; and

 - Greater California, Kentucky, Louisiana, New Jersey, Greater Georgia, Idaho, Massachusetts, and New York contribute cases from 2000 through the current data year, with the exception of the July - December 2005 Louisiana cases.

 SEER recommends that when performing an analysis, you subset based on year or registry so you have consistent geographic coverage for the period of the analysis.
 Starting with the 1975-2017 SEER Research Data, SEER no longer provides databases with varying registries and years of data.